DanEdens/DansHammerSpoon/layouts_spoon_fix_summary.md

 ## Root Cause Analysis

+The issue had two parts:

+1. **Missing Spoon Loading**: The `loadConfig.lua` module was never being loaded in `init.lua`, which meant that no Spoons were loaded and the `spoon` global table was nil.
+This caused the error "attempt to index a nil value (global 'spoon')".

+2. **Incorrect Function Call**: Even if the Spoons were loaded, the hotkey was trying to call `FileManager.showLayoutsMenu()` instead of the correct `spoon.Layouts:chooseLayout()`.

-The issue was in `hotkeys.lua` line 66, where the code was trying to call `FileManager.showLayoutsMenu()`:
+The original error in `hotkeys.lua` line 66 was:

 ```lua
 hs.hotkey.bind(hammer, "8", "Show Layouts Menu", function() FileManager.showLayoutsMenu() end)